In addition to this FAQ page, this course has a dedicated help page.

 Why do you keep calling it COMP2300 when I’m in COMP6300?

 Sorry about that—it’s nothing personal, it’s just that it’s too much hassle to write the full COMP2300/6300 each time.
 If there’s any information which is specific to one course group or the other, I’ll make it really clear.

 Is there a textbook for this course?

-There’s no set text for this course, but there’s a list of good resources (some textbooks, some online) listed here.
+There’s no physical textbook for this course, but there’s a list of good online resources on the books, links and other good things page.

 What are the assessment deadlines, late penalties, etc?